Sorting fact, disinformation after Russian attack on Ukraine | WTOP News

 — A bridge destroyed at Ivankiv, some 60 kilometers (40 miles) northwest of Kyiv.

-— A senior American intelligence official with direct knowledge of conditions on the ground in Ukraine says the capitol city of Kyiv was under missile bombardment late Friday night.
-The official, who spoke on condition of anonymity, had no immediate information on what targets might have been hit.
+— In Moscow, the Kremlin said Russian President Vladimir Putin had ordered a break in action by troops when he accepted Ukrainian President Volodymyr Zelenskyy’s proposal a day earlier to hold talks about the possibility of a nonaligned status for Ukraine, and that the Russian troops resumed their advance after the talks didn’t happen.
+But AP journalists in various areas of Ukraine witnessed that Russia never stopped its offensive.

-— Russian military say they have taken over Melitopol, a city in the Zaporizhzhia region in southern Ukraine 50 kilometers (about 31 miles) off of the Azov Sea coast.
+— Russia’s military said it has taken over Melitopol, a city in the Zaporizhzhia region in southern Ukraine 50 kilometers (about 30 miles) off of the Azov Sea coast.
 The claim could not be independently verified.

+— The Russian military said it took control of an airport outside the Ukrainian capital.
+The airport in Hostomel, a town 7 kilometers (4 miles) from Kyiv, has a runway long enough to receive all types of aircraft, including the biggest cargo planes.
+Control would allow Russia to airlift troops directly to Kyiv’s outskirts.

 — Ukraine’s nuclear energy regulator said higher than usual gamma radiation levels have been detected in the area around the Chernobyl nuclear plant, site of the world’s worst nuclear accident, after it was seized by the Russian military.
 The International Atomic Energy Agency said the reported levels don’t pose any danger to the public.
 The Russian Defense Ministry said radiation levels in the area have remained normal.